merneo/arch-linux/modules/10-luks-keyfile-auto-unlock.md

 # Module: LUKS Keyfile Auto-Unlock

-**Purpose:** Configure automatic LUKS decryption on boot using keyfile
+**Purpose:** Configure automatic LUKS decryption on boot using a keyfile.
+This method allows the system to unlock encrypted partitions without requiring manual passphrase entry at every boot, enhancing convenience.
+For a detailed guide on LUKS keyfiles, refer to the [ArchWiki on dm-crypt/Encrypting an entire system#Keyfiles](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Keyfiles) and the role of [mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) in this process.

 **Prerequisites:**
 - Inside chroot environment (module `01-chroot.md`)